smach/R4JournalismBook/docs/Updates.md

 ### 4.6 Easy sample data

 After submitting the manuscript to my publisher, Wikipedia changed the format of their list of U.S. cities.
-I suggest not trying the initial code in the section that tries to import from _https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population_.
-Instead, use a copy of the older file at [http://bit.ly/WikiCityList](http://bit.ly/WikiCityList).
-Instructions on how to do this are also in the chapter.
+I suggest not using code that tries to import a table from _https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population_.
+Instead, import from a copy of the older file I posted at [http://bit.ly/WikiCityList](http://bit.ly/WikiCityList).
+Instructions on how to do this are also in this section of the book.

 ## Chapter 17